Valentin-alix/Bot-Dofus-Mitm/README.md

 - SQLAlchemy
 - PyQt5

-## Interface d'évolution des prix :
+## Evolution of price GUI :

 ![scrapping bot](./docs/screenshots/evolution_price.png)

-## Interface des chutes de prix / bénéfices du recyclage :
+## Loss price on item GUI / Nugget benefit GUI :

 ![scrapping bot](./docs/screenshots/price_drop_recycling.png)

-## Interface des bénéfices par craft :
+## Benefit by craft GUI :

 ![scaping craft](./docs/screenshots/benefit_craft.png)

-## Automatisation de la vente :
+## Sell automation :

 ![selling bot](./docs/screenshots/selling_bot.gif)

-## Interface du sniffer :
+## Sniffer GUI :

 ![sniffer](./docs/screenshots/sniffer_interface.png)

+## Disclaimer
+This script is provided for educational and informational purposes only.
+It was created just for fun.
+The author is not responsible for any misuse or violation of terms of service resulting from the use of this script.
+Always stick to terms of service of website you're using.